zeek/zeek-docs/scripts/base/bif/zeek.bif.zeek.rst

 :zeek:id:`check_subnet`: :zeek:type:`function`                                        Checks if a specific subnet is a member of a set/table[subnet].
 :zeek:id:`clear_table`: :zeek:type:`function`                                         Removes all elements from a set or table.
 :zeek:id:`close`: :zeek:type:`function`                                               Closes an open file and flushes any buffered content.
+:zeek:id:`compress_path`: :zeek:type:`function`                                       Compresses a given path by removing '..'s and the parent directory it
+                                                                                      references and also removing dual '/'s and extraneous '/./'s.
 :zeek:id:`connection_exists`: :zeek:type:`function`                                   Checks whether a connection is (still) active.
 :zeek:id:`continue_processing`: :zeek:type:`function`                                 Resumes Zeek's packet processing.
 :zeek:id:`convert_for_pattern`: :zeek:type:`function`                                 Escapes a string so that it becomes a valid :zeek:type:`pattern` and can be